Springfield Tax Division

 Income Tax Information

-The city income tax rate of 2% is levied upon all wages, salaries, commissions, and other compensation, including lottery, gaming, and gambling winnings, received by residents of the City or received by non-residents for work done or services performed in the City.
+The city income tax is levied upon all wages, salaries, commissions, and other compensation, including lottery, gaming, and gambling winnings, received by residents of the City or received by non-residents for work done or services performed in the City.
 The City of Springfield requires mandatory filing of annual tax returns by all residents age 18 and over.

 Did you receive a post card instead of a tax form packet?